-Standard factory systems ship with four processors installed into the serverboard.
+Standard factory systems ship with one or two processors installed onto the serverboard.
 Each processor needs its own heatsink.

 Check the System Memory

 Your server system is shipped with system memory installed.
 Make sure all DIMMs are fully seated in their slots.
 For details on adding system memory, refer to Chapter 3.